nyfine99/mckelveyschofield/README.md

 ## Features

+Assuming:
+- Voters and candidates/policies are represented as points in an n-dimensional Euclidean policy space (typically 2D).
+- Voters have full knowledge of their own preferences and the positions of all candidates/policies.
+- Voters vote sincerely for the option that gives them the highest utility.

+This project supports:
-- Modeling elections with Euclidean voters (i.e. voters with a simple Euclidean distance utility function).
+- Modeling elections with customizable voter types (currently assuming rational voters with simple Manhattan or Euclidean distance-based utility).
-- Modeling elections with taxicab/L1 norm voters (i.e. voters with a taxicab distance utility function).
+- Identifying the set of policies that can defeat a given or incumbent policy via majority rule.
-- Finding a path, through a series of forced binary choices presented to voters, between any two policy positions in a two-dimensional plane.
+- Finding a path, through a sequence of forced binary choices presented to voters, between any two policy positions in a two-dimensional plane (as McKelvey-Schofield guarantees possible, in most cases).
+- Applying these tools to real-world voter data (though not necessarily for real-world conclusions, given the simplified assumptions of the model; rather, to explore its implications and structure).

 ## Installation